thenativeweb/wolkenkit-eventstore/README.md

 ------------------------|--------------------
 PostgreSQL              | `sparbuch/postgres`
 MongoDB  (experimental) | `sparbuch/mongodb`
+In-memory               | `sparbuch/inmemory`

 Once you have created a reference, you need to initialize the instance by running the `initialize` function.
 Hand over the connection string to your database as well as a namespace:

 ```javascript
 await sparbuch.initialize({ url: '...', namespace: 'myApp' });
 ```

+For the in-memory database there is no need to hand over the connection string and the namespace.

 To handle getting disconnected from the database, subscribe to the `disconnect` event.
 Since sparbuch does not necessarily try to reconnect, it's probably best to restart your application: